 In recognition of the economic losses as well as the emotional pain that occur with the death of a family member, the state of Louisiana allows certain family members to seek compensation if a loved one has died due to the fault of another.

-The Bart Bernard Personal Injury Law Firm assists families in Louisiana who are dealing with the unjust death of a relative.
+The Bart Bernard Injury Lawyers assists families in Louisiana who are dealing with the unjust death of a relative.
 We can help you seek compensation for your losses associated with the death of a family member due to another person’s carelessness, recklessness, criminal intention or other fault in: